Tygrak/MolecularRaymarcher/docs/Code.md

 Contains constants which define which number corresponds to which draw mode.
 These same numbers are (and need to be) in the draw mode input inside `index.html`.

+#### basic.wgsl

+Contains the shader for the basic sticks-and-balls visualization.

+#### impostor.wgsl

+Contains the shader for the sticks-and-balls visualization using impostor spheres drawn on quads.